jthomperoo/chalog/README.md

 repo: https://github.com/jthomperoo/chalog
 ```

-The configuration file is given the most priority, so it will override any command line configuration options if
+The configuration file is overridden by any command line options provided, so can act as sensible defaults that
-also provided.
+can be modified by adjusting command line options provided.

 ## Contributing